Formalized, written HR policies and procedures fulfill a number of important purposes:

 Reduce reliance on memory and “brain drain” that occurs when staff leave the company.

-Gayle can take that burden off your leaders’ shoulders by providing customized policies and procedures along with employee handbooks, job descriptions, administrative forms and other tools necessary to effectively meet your organizations’ needs and reduce risk.
+We can take that burden off your leaders’ shoulders by providing customized policies and procedures along with employee handbooks, job descriptions, administrative forms, and other tools necessary to effectively meet your organizations’ needs and reduce risk.
 Thus, allowing your HR staff to meet all their other responsibilities.